Daniel Tavares: Murders and imprisonment

 On July 10, 1991, Tavares stabbed his mother 26 times in their home with a carving knife.
 During the incident, he also stabbed Richard Pires, who wrote a letter recommending leniency for his assault charge in 1985.
 When police arrived, Tavares was banging his head on the ceiling, proclaiming, "I can't take it.
 I'm hearing voices, and I can't take it."
 He would later give a variety of explanations for why he killed his mother, including that he was given an LSD-laced drink at a bar hours earlier and that his mother's two boyfriends would regularly force him to engage in sexual acts with her, which caused him to snap.
 In June 1992, Tavares pleaded guilty to manslaughter and was sentenced to 17 to 20 years in prison.
 During his imprisonment, he would file numerous lawsuits and claim that he was harassed and assaulted by correctional officers for being gay.

-In June 2007, Tavares was released from prison and relocated to Washington.
+In June 2007, Tavares was released from prison and relocated to Graham, Washington.
 On November 17, 2007, he fatally shot his neighbors Beverly and Brian Mauck in their home.
 He was arrested and claimed to have murdered them because they owed him $50 for a tattoo and had disrespected him.
 In February 2008, Tavares received a life sentence for the murders.

 In 2015, Tavares was found guilty of the October 27, 1988, murder of Gayle Botelho, who was found buried beneath a tree in the backyard of his previous address.
 Prosecutors stated that she was murdered over a cocaine debt.
-He confessed to the murder on at least four separate occasions, first to law enforcement while imprisoned in 2000.
+He confessed to the murder on at least four occasions, first to law enforcement while imprisoned in 2000.
 On another occasion, he claimed not to be the person who shot her, stating that she was killed by "rival drug dealers".

 As of 2020, he is serving a life sentence at Monroe Correctional Complex in Monroe, Washington.